-Git Installation On Windows
+Git Install for Windows

 - Using Git download file for Windows.

-- By using a package manager for Windows.
+- Using a package manager for Windows.

 - Choosing to install it together with your favorite Git GUI.